aastha-batta/BANK_DATA_ASSESMENT/README.md

 Contributing

 This script is intended to be a starting point for analyzing bank statement data.
-Feel free to modify and extend functionalities based on your specific needs.